pdrabik223/block_it/README.md

    18. add "show additional information in settings" that will show Board coverage percentage
    19. ~~hide github svg at the bottom of settings drawer~~
    20. ~~add Info about version at the bottom of settings~~
+   21. Add explanation page with description of how the algorithms operate
+   22. Campaign mode, where player fights with algorithmic oponent
+   23. Home button reloads page instead of resetting state of the page
+   24. Make favicon change colors on reload just like buttons do

 2. Make a engine that calculates the best move in position: algos planned: